tntech-ngin-lab/nr-archway/README.md

 * sftp

-There are 3 parts to what I am working on.
-The catalog, the repo, and the client.
+There are 3 parts to this small NDN network The catalog, the repo, and the client.

 Each part should be ran on a different terminal.